toba-madamori/toba-madamori/README.md

 # 💫 About Me:
  I'm a Backend Engineer(mainly working with Javascript at the moment), interested in building and learning to build scalable and well architectured software.
+ At the moment I'm working on rolling out improved iterations of my previous projects and learning new stuff I haven't yet mastered.

 ## 🌐 Socials: